 Craving flavorful chicken kebabs without dragging out the grill or fiddling with bamboo skewers?
-These Sheet Pan Chicken Kebabs in the oven are a total real treat.
-Juicy, spiced ground chicken—made with ground boneless skinless chicken thighs and chicken breasts—is mixed with fresh herbs, bold spices, and veggies, then baked on a sheet pan to perfection with minimal shaping required.
-The result?
-A healthy meal that tastes like it came straight from your favorite street food stand!
+These Sheet Pan Chicken Kebabs in the oven are delicious!
+Juicy, spiced ground chicken, made with ground boneless skinless chicken thighs and chicken breasts—is mixed with fresh herbs, bold spices, and veggies, then baked on a sheet pan to perfection with minimal shaping required!

 I grew up loving kebabs.
 There’s just something deeply comforting about juicy, spiced meat wrapped in warm bread and topped with fresh herbs and creamy sauce.
 Am I right?!
 They have a touch of the Mediterranean through Turkey and a touch of the Middle East.
 My husband, who is Lebanese and has eaten his fair share of Kebabs approves of this recipe so you know it is good haha!